 Studies have shown that half of all older adults are deficient in vitamin B12.
-If you follow my blogs you probably know I have had several colon surgeries and have lost part of my colon thus I am susceptible to this deficiency.
+If you follow my blogs, you probably know I have had several colon surgeries and have lost part of my colon thus I am susceptible to this deficiency.
 My late husband suffered from depression and dementia.
 We both took vitamin B12.
-My husband was on pills prescribed by his doctors for several years now and his dementia stablized.
-I have had to take shots at various times over the years, My status is checked every few months and I have been off shorts for awhile not.
+My husband was on pills prescribed by his doctors for several years now and his dementia stabilized.
+I have had to take shots at various times over the years, My status is checked every few months and I have been off shots for a while not.
 So you can see why I am bringing this to the attention of older adults.
 Did you know that vitamin B12 only comes from meat, poultry, and seafood?
 That is a lot of my problem, I'm sure, could it be yours?
 If you feel tired, have trouble sleeping, walk around 'in a fog', etc, ask your doctor to check your vitamin B12 levels.
 Here are what some of the experts have to say on the subject:

-• "Being even mildly deficient in vitamin B12 may put older adults at a greater risk for accelerated cognitive decline."[6] - Tufts Nutrition News, 2013
+- "Being even mildly deficient in vitamin B12 may put older adults at a greater risk for accelerated cognitive decline."[6] - Tufts Nutrition News, 2013

-• "B12 deficiency is common, with troubling symptoms...that are similar to many other problems related to growing older."[8] -The Mayo Clinic Health Letter, September 2013
+- "B12 deficiency is common, with troubling symptoms...that are similar to many other problems related to growing older."[8] -The Mayo Clinic Health Letter, September 2013

-• B12 deficiency can be sneaky, harmful and is relatively common, especially among older people."[9] -The Harvard Medical School's health blog January 10th, 2013
+- B12 deficiency can be sneaky, harmful and is relatively common, especially among older people."[9] -The Harvard Medical School's health blog January 10th, 2013

-• "B12 is the most important nutrient you aren't thinking about...B12 deficiency can mimic all of the effects of aging."[7] - Dr. David Katz of the Yale University Prevention Research Center in 2012
+- "B12 is the most important nutrient you aren't thinking about...B12 deficiency can mimic all of the effects of aging."[7] - Dr. David Katz of the Yale University Prevention Research Center in 2012

 No comments: